-To be distracted is human.
+To get distracted is human.
 When you use your Mac for work or school, there are always things that prevent you from focusing.
-Sometimes you just can’t stop watching YouTube videos or checking social media etc. Don’t worry.
-This article will show you how to block websites on Mac.
+You just can’t stop watching YouTube videos and checking social media.
+Blocking distracting websites can help you become more focused and productive.

-Applies to: macOS 10.12 or later
+Applies to: macOS 10.12 Sierra or later

 1. Download and install Cisdem AppCrypt.